J Visa

 INTERN PROGRAM

-The J-1 Visa Intern Program is designed to allow foreign professionals to come to the U.S. to gain exposure to U.S. culture and to receive training in U.S. business practices in their chosen occupational field.
+The J-1 Visa Intern Program allows foreign professionals to come to the U.S. for exposure to American culture and training in U.S. business practices in their field.
 The maximum duration of an internship in any professional field is 12 months.
 Upon completion of their exchange programs, participants are expected to return to their home countries.
 This program bridges the gap between formal education and practical work experience.
 All parties involved in internship programs should recognize that interns are seeking entry-level training and expertise.
 Accordingly, all placements must be tailored to the skills and experience level of the individual intern.

 WHAT ARE THE REQUIREMENTS FOR AN INTERN ON A J-1 VISA?